John Ackland (rugby league): Representative career

 In 1983, he made his one and only appearance for the New Zealand national rugby league team, coming off the bench against Papua New Guinea.
 Ackland also represented Auckland and played in the 1983 draw against Hull F.C.

 Cricket career

 Ackland also played first-class cricket for Auckland, as a slow left-arm orthodox bowler.
 From six appearances he took 10 wickets at 30.50.

 Coaching career

 1990s

 Ackland has had a long association with the Mt Albert Lions and in 1995 coached the Auckland Warriors under 16s and the Colts side in the Lion Red Cup.
 In 1996, he was the club's Development officer and in 1997 he was the under 19 coach.

 In 1999, he was made head coach of Mount Albert and coached the Lions to the 2002 Bartercard Cup grand final victory.

+In 2023, he had the honour of being the first head coach of the Mt Albert Mad Dogs Open Age restricted weight team.